Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Spurious eigenvalues and the energy-variance extrapolation

 Although the strategy outlined in the previous section provides a theoretically valid framework to reconstruct energy eigenstates from lattice correlators, there is a limitation owing to the truncation of the Krylov subspace.
 The Krylov subspace has to be truncated before it is overwhelmed by statistical noise.
 Without truncation, the role of each eigenvalue (and eigenvector) fluctuates too much, which is sometimes called {\it spurious} eigenvalues, a manifestation of the Bauer--Fike theorem~\cite{Bauer1960NormsAE}.

 In the presence of statistical noise, the Krylov subspace $\mathcal{K}_m^{\chi,\psi}$ in which the eigenstates are constructed also fluctuates.
 In particular, a problematic situation could occur in which the $(j+1)$-th vector $\hat{\cal T}^{j+1}|\chi\rangle$ does not contain a component orthogonal to $\mathcal{K}_j$ with sufficient statistical significance.
-The resulting eigenvalue is called spurious, and it may even violate the necessary condition $0\leq\lambda_{j+1}^{(m)}<1$ required for the transfer matrix.
-In order to formulate the problem more precisely, we first introduce the singular value decomposition (SVD).
+The resulting eigenvalue is called spurious.
+It may even violate the necessary condition $0\leq\lambda_{j+1}^{(m)}<1$ required for the transfer matrix, or appear as the lowest energy state with some probability, which indicates that the spurious eigenvalues may distort the distribution of the ground-state energy.

+In order to eliminate such problems and to make the method more well-defined, we propose an unbiased Krylov subspace method.
+It consists of two key components: (i) a low-rank approximation with a singular value decomposition to make the statistical fluctuation of the Krylov subspace under control, and (ii) an eigenvalue-variance extrapolation, which eliminates the associated bias due to the low-rank approximation.
+This method provides a framework to extract the ground-state mass and the hadron matrix element in a systematic manner.
+The algorithms we have implemented are summarized in Algotithm~\ref{alg:spectroscopy} and \ref{alg:hadron_matrix_element}.